Haiti ranks among the poorest countries in the world. Natural disasters and disease outbreaks have wreaked havoc on Haitians.

 Building on the strong commitment of the people of Crochu to improve the health of their community, we built a program to prevent and treat cholera and reduce deaths in mothers and children.

-We trained community members on safe water practices and built water systems.
+We trained community members on safe water practices.
 We vaccinated children so their lives would not be cut short by preventable diseases.
 We provided education on maternal health – like the importance of spacing out pregnancies and breastfeeding.
 We trained birth attendants so mothers would not give birth alone.

 We completed our work in Haiti in 2018 and handed over all maternal and child health activities to the capable community of Crochu.